vfula/MLGEO2024_MarsFans/README.md

   - `Computational_Time_Analysis.ipynb`: an analysis of clustering and training time for a variety of different approaches.
   - `Model_Training_Assessment.ipynb`: a demonstration of reinforcement learning with best practices (although our data is not suited for this approach).

+- `notebooks_DeepLearning/`: contains jupyter notebooks for deep learning analysis of the data.

+  - `AnalyzeResults_CTX_masked_only.ipynb`: analysis of the deep learning reesults from training on masked CTX images.
+  - `AnalyzeResults_CTX_only.ipynb`: analysis of the deep learning reesults from training on unmasked CTX images.
+  - `Download_Results.ipynb`: downloads the results of the deep learning training and application.
+  - `KMeansCluster_Baseline.ipynb`: K means clustering analysis for comparison to the deep learning analysis.

 - `notebooks_Research/`: contains jupyter notebooks related to ongoing development of the project.

 ## Getting Started